sveltejs/cli/documentation/docs/20-commands/20-sv-add.md

 title: sv add
 ---

-`sv add` installs adders to an existing project.
+`sv add` updates your code to add news functionality to an existing project.

 ## Usage